kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b4-foundations-canadian-law-nca.md

 - Compare with other systems if the question asks for comparison

 **3. APPLY TO SPECIFIC CONTEXT**
-- If statutory interpretation: Apply the modern principle (text, context, purpose)
+- If statutory interpretation: Apply the modern principle (text, context, purpose) per *Rizzo & Rizzo Shoes*
 - If precedent: Analyse binding authority and distinguishing factors
 - If bijural: Identify which tradition applies and why

 **4. CONCLUSION**
-- Synthesize the role of the source in the Canadian legal landscape
+- Synthesise the role of the source in the Canadian legal landscape

 ## Common Mistakes in Foundations